-Appendix 3 Section 3(e) of the amended EIA Regulation requires description of applicable legislations in the EIR.
-Therefore, this section list and describe the acts and legislations applicable to the proposed construction of the power-line and associated infrastructures.
-A list of the current South African environmental legislation, which is considered to be pertinent to the proposed development are described in Table 4 below.
+Appendix 3 Section 3(e) of the amended EIA Regulations requires description of applicable legislations in the EIR.
+Therefore, this section lists and describes the Acts and legislations applicable to the proposed construction of the power-line and associated infrastructures.
+A list of the current South African environmental legislation, which is considered to be pertinent to the proposed development, is included in Table 4 below.

-Municipal policies, plans and by-laws as well as Eskom policies and world best practices were considered during the EIA process.
+Municipal policies, plans and by-laws as well as Eskom policies and best practices were considered during the EIA process.
 The list of legislations that are applicable to the project is not an exhaustive analysis; however, it provides a guideline to the relevant aspects of each act.